Guitar: Alternative

 Standard tuning has evolved to provide a good compromise between simple fingering for many chords and the ability to play common scales with reasonable left-hand movement.
 There are also a variety of commonly used alternative tunings, for example, the classes of open, regular, and dropped tunings.

 Open tuning refers to a guitar tuned so that strumming the open strings produces a chord, typically a major chord.
 The base chord consists of at least 3 notes and may include all the strings or a subset.
 The tuning is named for the open chord, Open D, open G, and open A are popular tunings.
 All similar chords in the chromatic scale can then be played by barring a single fret.
 Open tunings are common in blues music and folk music, and they are used in the playing of slide and bottleneck guitars.
 Many musicians use open tunings when playing slide guitar.
+Ry Cooder plays slide-guitar with open tunings.

 For the standard tuning, there is exactly one interval of a major third between the second and third strings, and all the other intervals are fourths.
 The irregularity has a price – chords cannot be shifted around the fretboard in the standard tuning E-A-D-G-B-E, which requires four chord-shapes for the major chords.
 There are separate chord-forms for chords having their root note on the third, fourth, fifth, and sixth strings.

 In contrast, regular tunings have equal intervals between the strings, and so they have symmetrical scales all along the fretboard.
 This makes it simpler to translate chords.
 For the regular tunings, chords may be moved diagonally around the fretboard.
 The diagonal movement of chords is especially simple for the regular tunings that are repetitive, in which case chords can be moved vertically: Chords can be moved three strings up (or down) in major-thirds tuning and chords can be moved two strings up (or down) in augmented-fourths tuning.
 Regular tunings thus appeal to new guitarists and also to jazz-guitarists, whose improvisation is simplified by regular intervals.

 On the other hand, some chords are more difficult to play in a regular tuning than in standard tuning.
 It can be difficult to play conventional chords, especially in augmented-fourths tuning and all-fifths tuning, in which the large spacings require hand stretching.
 Some chords, which are conventional in folk music, are difficult to play even in all-fourths and major-thirds tunings, which do not require more hand-stretching than standard tuning.